codegowhere/react-inject-env/README.md

 There have been a few workarounds, with the most common solution being to load environment variables from an external source.
 However this now causes the additional problem that environment variables can only be accessed asynchronously.

-## Goals
+### Goals

-`react-inject-env` attempts to solve this problem in the simplest and most straightforward way with the following goals in mind:
+`react-inject-env` attempts to solve this problem in the simplest, and most straightforward way with the following goals in mind:

 1. Does not require a rebuild
 2. Minimal code change required